kgnzt/polyseerio-nodejs/README.md

   * Supports object-oriented style programming.
     * ORM style instances.
 E.g. environment.save(), alert.trigger(), instance.gauge();
   * A resources environment can be deduced or explicitly passed to SDK calls through the options param.
-  * Environment missing in Polyseer.io will be upserted by default.
+  * Missing environment's will be upserted by default.
   * API calls are made using the https:// protocol.